My baby cries for hours after feeding

 If your baby cries for hours on end and has a gassy tummy after their feeds, they may have colic.
-Although it's really upsetting to see (and hear!), it's a very common problem that affects 1 in 5 babies, both bottle and breastfed, and it’s thought to be due to the developing digestive system.
-So you're not alone – even if it feels like it!
+Although it's really upsetting to see (and hear), it's a very common problem that affects one in five babies¹, both bottle and breastfed.
+It’s thought to be due to their developing digestive system, so know that you're not alone - even if it feels like it!

 What causes colic?